iLVL-Key/FFXI/gearswap/readme.md

 `/addons/Gearswap/data/JOB.lua`

 ## HUDs ##
 Each file has a unique HUD.
 Some are a little more unique than the others.
-All have a line for the most commonly used recasts and may change based on a few factors such as the Gear Mode you are currently in (switch to a tank mode and it will display defensive oriented abilities).
+All have up to 6 of the most commonly used recasts displayed and may change based on a few factors such as the Gear Mode you are currently in (switch to a tank mode and it will display defensive oriented abilities).
 An ability/spell recast in RED means it is ready to use.
 GREEN means it is currently active.
 ORANGE means it is not active and not yet ready to use.
 Will give a short flash of YELLOW/ORANGE just before it is available to use again.
 ### BLU ###
 Image coming soon.